5-Piece Screw Extractor Set

 Features

-• Compact storage case for easy organization
+• Compact storage case for organization and storage

 Specifications

-Height 0.7 IN
+Height 0.7 in

-Length 6.3 IN
+Length 6.3 in

-Width 2.2 IN
+Width 2.2 in

 Model Number: 16270-S